 - Silt.
 Silt is that sand-like sedimentary material found near streams, rivers and lakes.
 Silt particles are smaller than sand but larger than clay.

 - Clay.
 Clay is the soil element that gardeners fear most because it’s made of extremely small particles that compress and lock out air and water.
 When clay soil (also called heavy soil) is too wet, it’s gummy, thick and hard to work with.
 When it’s too dry, it bakes and basically becomes brick.
 (Have a garden nemesis?
 Slowly and surreptitiously replace all of her soil with clay, then sit back and watch her slow and inevitable descent into foul-mouthed madness.)

 - Organic matter.
 Organic matter (which includes humus and compost) is plant or animal residue in various stages of decay.
 Humus refers to well-decomposed plant matter, whereas compost can really refer to organic matter at any stage of decay.
 In healthy soils, microorganisms associated with this organic matter help to clump together mineral and organic particles, which promotes internal drainage and air circulation (which is good for root development and growth).

 Soil Composition (Soil Structure and Texture)

 Not sure what elements your garden soil is made of?
 Examining your soil composition is the key.

-Looking for other in-depth information on growing a healthy, productive garden (like preferred soil pH, planting depths and germination rates for different vegetables)?
+Looking for other in-depth information on keeping your garden healthy and productive this year?
 Check out the Gardening Guides page for a full list of gardening resources.